chileshemartin/aipnd-project/README.md

 Performs a prediction on the given input.
 It uses the trained model on disk to detemine what class this image belongs to.
 The catergory names file conatins a mapping of the indexes to the catergory names.

-##LICENSE
+## LICENSE

-This repository and the associated files is available under the below license:
+This repository and the associated files is available under the below MIT License:
-    MIT License

     Copyright(c) 2018 Udacity